 - Personal Data: refers to any information or pieces of information that can directly or indirectly identify a Data subject, such as a name, an identification number, location data, an online identifier, or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that individual;

-- Data controller: Owkin and more specifically Owkin France S.A.S.U.;
+- Data controller: Owkin and more specifically Owkin France;

 - Data processor: natural person or legal entity who processes Personal Data on behalf of Owkin;

-- Data subject: customers, partner, and/or contacts of Owkin;
+- Data subject: visitors, users, Members of the website, clients, partners, and/or contacts of Owkin;

-- Data recipient: a natural person or legal entity who receives Personal Data from Owkin.
+- Data recipient: individual or legal entity who receives Personal Data from Owkin.
 Data recipients may therefore also be employees of Owkin or of external entities (partners, subcontractors, exhibitors, banks, service providers, agents etc.).

 In Article 12, the GDPR requires that data subjects are notified of their rights in a concise, transparent, comprehensible and easily accessible manner.

 The purpose of this policy is to meet the information obligation of Owkin under the GDPR (Article 12) and to document the rights and obligations of its clients, partners and contacts regarding the processing of their Personal Data.